-I had a reader request for advice on menstrual health and trust the body.
+I had a reader request for advice on eating for your menstrual cycle and trusting your body.

 It’s a great topic because few of us were given a compassionate education about the facts: